 Researchers have studied relaxation therapies, including meditation, as a way to treat a number of conditions, such as:

 There are many different types of meditation and no right technique for everybody.
-You need to find out what works best for you.
+Find out what works best for you.
 Most types of meditation include the following basic elements:

 Before engaging your mind, follow these guidelines to make your body comfortable: